 We reached the living-room to see Mum sitting with her boyfriend on the couch.
 She gestured us to sit down on the other one and we did.

 "And we're going to get married."
-Paul added.
+Paul added for effect.

 "Rebecca?"
 My mum asked.
 "Are you alright?"